 Designed to let you make contact during an emergency, the Baofeng UV-5R covers 7-8 miles without an antenna and double this distant with the recommended Nagoya NA-771 antenna (bought separately).

-Among other interesting features, this radio has a backlit display, 128 programmable memory channels, and a flashlight.
+Among other exciting features, this radio has a backlit display, 128 programmable memory channels, and a flashlight.

 The major complaint that novice hams report is that it’s a little bit confusing to use at first.
 Most radios seem tricky to use at first but there is a load of helpful videos on Youtube to get you going in no time.
 This radio also comes with a detailed guide that you’ll really find helpful.